3 Takeaways From Building AI Agents in Freight Tech

 Great models still make weird mistakes at scale.

-Run an LLM on millions of inputs for the same task, and you'll see strange things at the edges.
+Run an LLM on millions of inputs for the same task, and you'll see strange things in the long tail.

-And the curated eval data gave us other superpowers: finetuning when warranted, onboarding new team members faster, aligning ground truth across the team, the list goes on.
+And the curated eval data gave us other superpowers: a finetuning set when warranted, faster onboarding for new engineers, a shared definition of ground truth across the team, the list goes on.

-Crafting hard test sets (capability evals) were less useful for us.
+Crafting hard test sets — capability evals built from worst-case inputs — was less useful for us.
 Our agents had one job: facilitate the freight transaction.
-Since gpt-4o, LLMs have been able to handle what we were asking.
-Fixating on impossible inputs (garbled inbound emails, voice calls with huge transcription errors) wasn't worth it.
-Those failures are acceptable.
-Better to build evals around valid input data.
+Since gpt-4o, frontier models have comfortably handled that class of task.
+Fixating on near-impossible inputs (garbled inbound emails, voice calls with severe transcription errors) wasn't worth it; those failures were rare and, for our purposes, acceptable.
+We got more signal building evals around the valid inputs the agent would actually see.

 One more thing here: we were observability maximalists.
 Log everything.
 You can't fix what you can't see.
 When something breaks at 2am, you want to know exactly which step went sideways.